-legislation pursuant to the Municipal Act, RSO existing legislation pursuant to the Municipal 1990, governing such uses as automobile Act, RSO 1990 SO 2001, governing such wrecking yards, solid waste disposal areas, uses as automobile wrecking/salvage yards, gravel pits, and trailers and where necessary, solid waste disposal areas, gravel pits, and amend existing by-laws or pass such new by- trailers and where necessary, amend existing laws as may be required to ensure that such by-laws or pass such new by-laws as may be uses are properly regulated and controlled. required to ensure that such uses are Council may pass a by-law to regulate the properly regulated and controlled.
-Council placing and size of signs and other may pass a by-law to regulate the placing advertisements through the adoption of a by- and size of signs and other advertisements law passed under the Municipal Act, SO 1990. through the adoption of a by-law passed under the Municipal Act, SO 1990- SO 2001.
+It is intended that Council shall review existing legislation pursuant to the Municipal Act, RSO 1990-SO 2001, governing such uses as automobile wrecking/salvage yards, solid waste disposal areas, gravel pits, and trailers and where necessary, amend existing by-laws or pass such new by-laws as may be required to ensure that such uses are properly regulated and controlled.
+Council may pass a by-law to regulate the placing and size of signs and other advertisements through the adoption of a by-law passed under the Municipal Act, SO 1990-SO 2001.